Port Stephens (New South Wales): History

+Australian Agricultural Company

+In 1826, the Australian Agricultural Company was granted one million acres at Port Stephens to establish the colony's first Merino sheep station.
+Overseen by manager Robert Dawson, the "run" extended from the Karuah River valley, to the Gloucester flats, including all of the coastal region north to the Manning River.
+Wool produced there was to be exported to Britain to ensure a cheap reliable supply of British wool which at that time was being outpriced by German imports.

+However, the sheep did not thrive in such a humid coastal environment.
+In 1833, the Company sought and was granted more suitable land inland, the Warrah Estate, west of Murrurundi, and Goonoo Goonoo estate, along with the left bank of the Peel River to the south of present-day Tamworth, New South Wales.
+The Australian Agricultural Company was permitted to retain mineral rights to the Port Stephens area.
+The pioneering settlers of the area were ordered to leave and were paid little from the company for their properties.

+20th Century

-Despite this, in 1920 there was a push for Port Stephens to be the capital city of a new state in a proposal originating from the country newspaper The Daily Observer.
+In 1920 there was a push for Port Stephens to be the capital city of a new state in a proposal originating from the country newspaper The Daily Observer.
 The proposal was the Observers editor Victor Thompson's idea in response to continuing rural Australian antipathy at the Sydney-centralised funding and governance that many rural newspapers claimed had neglected to aid rural Australian towns.

-During World War II, the remoteness and lack of any significant civilian population led to the Royal Australian Navy establishing HMAS Assault, an amphibious landing training establishment, at Nelson Bay.
+In World War II, the remoteness and lack of any significant civilian population led to the Royal Australian Navy establishing HMAS Assault, an amphibious landing training establishment, at Nelson Bay.
 The sick bay from HMAS Assault still stands and is used by the Port Stephens Community Arts Centre.

 A number of small towns developed around the port as fishing, holiday and retirement communities.
 Since the 1970s, with improved road access from Sydney, and the increasing popularity of coastal retirement lifestyles, there has been major expansion of these towns.